bufirstrepo/Grok_doc/README.md

 📜 License

-MIT License with Clinical/Commercial Use Restriction
+CHECK LICENSE FILE ON GROK DOC ENTERPRISE, Commercial Use Restriction

 Free for: